 Concerns and complaints

 If you have an issue or concern about a children’s social care service, you should contact the service first.
-It’s usually the quickest option as they can address your concerns directly: most concerns can be resolved at this stage.
+It’s usually the quickest option as it can address your concerns directly and most concerns can be resolved at this stage.

-If you’re an employee at the organisation you have concerns about, and your employer has a whistleblowing policy, refer to this.
-Find out more about whistleblowing.
+If you’re an employee at the organisation you have concerns about, and your employer has a whistleblowing policy, refer to this policy.

-- you are not satisfied with their response after following the complaints procedure
+- you are not satisfied with the service’s response after you have followed its complaints procedure

-- you feel unable to contact the provider about this particular issue
+- you feel unable to contact the service concerned about this particular issue

 It’s useful to make notes of any key people involved, dates and times, and to send us copies of any written complaints you have made.